LowTide-Dev/llm-probing-project/writeup/writeup.md

 ### 3.1 Dataset Construction

-We construct a dataset of approximately 300 short text descriptions of atomic configurations.
+I construct a dataset of approximately 300 short text descriptions of atomic configurations.
 Each description is derived from simulation output produced by LAMMPS (molecular dynamics) or Quantum ESPRESSO (DFT), and is labeled with one of two binary properties:

 - **Convergence label**: Converged / Unconverged (based on SCF convergence thresholds in QE output)
 - **Stability label**: Stable / Unstable (based on total energy relative to a reference configuration)